New Labuan Tax Legislation 2019

 - The flat tax fee of RM20,000 is abolished for trading companies including all licensed entities.

 - Dealing with Malaysia entities is allowed with a tax rate of 3%.
 The Malaysian companies which transact with a Labuan entity are entitled to a tax deduction on expenditure incurred, limited to 3% of the allowable expenditure, as opposed to 100% before.

 - Investment holding remains as zero tax with the submission of yearly Management account

 - Income from intellectual property assets held by a Labuan entity is subjected to the prevailing rate under the Income Tax Act 1967 of 24%.

-- The new tax law also tackles the CRS requirement of commercial substance for tax proofing by introducing the needs of staffs and minimum spending, particularly for license entities and some special entities were introduced.
+- The new tax law also tackles the CRS (common reporting system by OECD) requirement of commercial substance for tax proofing by introducing the needs of staffs and minimum spending, particularly for license entities and some special entities were introduced.

 - Investment Holding of the Special Entities is the pure investment holding for subsidiaries structure, not the investment company holding assets ie properties, funds, etc.

 i.
 Pure Trading